Heathy Food Movements That Will Gain Popularity in 201812.05.17 / Retail Voodoo Alumni

 Bone broth is the most notable fad we predict will take off in the next year.
 It’s an easy-to-make, convenient, and tasty vehicle for getting more collagen in your diet.
 Already, brands like Bonafide Provisions and BRU are making bone broth in consumer-friendly bottles ready for grab-and-go.

-As the food industry moves toward healthier and healthier options, consumers demand more complex and imaginative flavors.
-Palates have stopped craving super-sweet, dense favors as natural ingredients become more prevalent and common.
+As the food industry moves toward healthier options, consumers demand more complex and imaginative flavors.
+Palates have stopped craving super-sweet, dense flavors as natural ingredients become more prevalent and common.

 We predict this will impact the dessert and beverage industries the most.
 People already flock for lavender-flavored ice cream – but that’s just the beginning.
 Floral, fragrant flavors feel sophisticated, making consumers feel a heightened sense pride in their perceived culinary prowess.
 Additionally, the floral – rather than sickly sweet – aroma makes consumers feel like they’re making healthier choices.